rs660/league-analysis/README.md

 - Pre/post-game information (e.g., outcome, draft picks/bans, game duration)
 - In-game metrics (e.g., kills, gold earned, deaths)

-Relevant 31 columns to our stated question, in the context of only rows corresponding to teams:
+The relevant 31 columns to our stated question, in the context of only rows corresponding to teams:
 - `gameid`: Unique idenfier for the game.
 - `participantid`: Identifies players/teams given a `gameid`.
 - `teamname`: The name of the team.